What causes chimney leaks?

-Many homeowners falsely assume that a leaky chimney will present itself as visible water in the fireplace or flue.
-However, due to the size and complexity of most chimney systems, chimney leaks are often not recognized until they’ve already caused significant damage.
+Many homeowners falsely assume that all leaky chimneys present themselves as visible water in the fireplace or flue.
+However, because of the size and complexity of most chimney systems, chimney leaks are often not recognized until they’ve already caused significant damage.

 Preventing Chimney Leaks

-The best way to prevent a chimney leak is to have regular preventative maintenance done on your fireplace and chimney.
-Annual Chimney Sweepings and Chimney Inspections can often identify any new chimney or masonry damage.
-Identifying the problem early will allow you to have it repaired before it leads to a chimney leak.
+The best way to prevent chimney leaks is by having regular preventative maintenance done on your fireplace and chimney.
+Annual chimney sweepings and inspections can often identify any new chimney or masonry damage, allowing you to have it repaired before it leads to a chimney leak.

-If a rainstorm has left you with a leaky chimney, contact the chimney professionals at SootMaster.
-Our expert staff can identify and resolve the source of your leaky chimney and help prevent further damage to your home.
+If a summer rainstorm has left you with a leaky chimney, contact us today.
+Our expert staff can identify and resolve the source of your leaky chimney!

 Our goal is to provide high-quality service to our customers that will establish loyalty and trust.
 Our first-class team is trained and experts in the field of work.
 We’re clean and considerate about protecting your property and home.
 We’ll call ahead with expected arrival times or delays, and provide before-and-after photos of our work.